froggyos/froggyos.github.io/versions/1.10/README.md

 -- custom prefix
 str name = "";
 out "What is your name?"
-ask name "!"
+ask name "custom"
 out 'Hello $|name|!'

 -- in the terminal
 C:/Home> st [program_name]
 > What is your name?
-!
-Froggy
+custom Froggy
 > Hello Froggy!
 engprog